-PANDEMIC PREPAREDNESS BEYOND COVID-19 [VIRTUAL] (in partnership with WHO)
+PANDEMIC PREPAREDNESS BEYOND COVID-19 (in partnership with the World Health Organization (WHO))

 Building productive capacity for essential medicine and medical equipment in LMICs

 This event occurs in Geneva Time (CET, GMT+2).

 The current pandemic has highlighted the exposure of low and middle-income countries (LMICs) to global vaccine supply shortages, despite efforts by the industry to increase manufacturing capacity, including in large developing countries.
 This challenge extends well beyond COVID-19.
 Routine vaccination programmes need to be maintained in LMICs to avoid increased mortality, especially among children.
 Building productive capacity in developing countries for vaccines beyond COVID-19 could make an important contribution to equitable access and pandemic preparedness in LMICs.
 Increased global cooperation is essential to achieve this goal.